Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 Example: Writing styles in the <style> tag inside the <head> section of your HTML file.

 External CSS: Storing styling in a separate CSS file.
-Example: Creating a separate file (e.g., style.css) with your styling rules and linking it to your HTML file using the <link> tag in the head section.
+Example: Creating a separate file (e.g., style.css) with your styling rules and linking it to your HTML file using the <link> tag in the head section. (<link rel="stylesheet" href="mystyle.css">)

 /* This is a single-line comment */ This is the CSS comment